AlekaMelese/recipe-qa-assistant/README.md

 ## 🙏 Acknowledgments

 - HUMMUS Recipe Database for the dataset
-- Anthropic for Claude 3 Haiku API
-- Course instructors and TAs
+- Course instructors Mehrdad Rostami and Mohammad Aliannejadi

 ---